Overview

 - Combine with Scheduled Execution for recurring emails

-- Pair with Document Response to attach and send reports
+- Pair with Download Document to attach and send reports

 - Text Fields